haroon-aziz/ai-caffe-analytics/README.md

 ---

-## 📜 License
+##  License

 Provided as-is for portfolio / evaluation use.
-Add a license of your choice.

 *Built with Python + Streamlit.
 Detection by Ultralytics YOLO26n, tracking by Supervision ByteTrack.*